Nim-os/comp251-notificationBot/README.md

 # comp251-notificationBot
-Notificiation Bot for COMP251 at McGill University so that I am notified whenever a new message is posted.
+Notificiation bot for COMP251 at McGill University so that I am notified whenever a new message is posted.
 Inspiration drawn from 303_Texter by Gaurav Karna at https://github.com/gaurav-karna/303_Texter

 ## Why?